React UI is our rendering engine for AG Grid written in 100% pure React.

 Demo of ReactUI

-The live demo below allows you to toggle the new React UI on and off; each cell has a custom cell-renderer written in react.
+The live demo below allows you to see new React UI; each cell has a custom cell-renderer written in react.
 Also, click a button to increase medal numbers which will trigger a cell re-render.

 With the demo, we recommend: